maths22/paramsync/README.md

         "enabled": true
       }

-Then `constancy push` will attempt to create and/or update the following keys with the corresponding content from `yourapp.yml`:
+Then `paramsync push` will attempt to create and/or update the following keys with the corresponding content from `yourapp.yml`:

 | Key  | Value  |